chamaeleonidae/api/docs/webhooks/overview.md

 **Have an example from your production app to add?
 Submit a [PR to this file](https://github.com/chamaeleonidae/api/blob/master/docs/webhooks/overview.md) and we'll give you $25 Amazon credit via our Docs Bounty program!**

-#### Payload Examples
+### Payload Examples

-##### `ping` :id=example-ping
+##### Example: `ping` :id=example-ping

-Typically process Verification for this topic but ignore this.
+Typically do process Verification for this topic but nothing really to be done when topic is received.
 It's simply part of how Chameleon determines active/inactive/performance of webhook endpoints.

 ```json
 {